kc-ml2/ipam-2019-dgl/README.md

 ## Serra
 * piecewise linear activation -> piecewise linear DNN
-* # linear regions may be related to the capacity of NN
+* number of linear regions may be related to the capacity of NN

 ## Vidal
 * theoretical results on optimization